lsst/source_injection/doc/lsst.source.injection/reference/12_generate_injection_catalog.rst

     generate_injection_catalog --help

 The example below generates a synthetic source injection catalog with sources randomly scattered in the range 149.7 < RA < 150.1 and 2.0 < Dec < 2.4, with 3 repeats of each unique combination of profile parameters.
-Additional paramters describing a series of Sérsic sources are also specified (see above for more details).
+Additional parameters describing a series of Sérsic sources are also specified (see above for more details).

 .. code-block:: shell